danielabar/meblog/src/markdown/datadog-heroku-rails.md

 ```

 <aside class="markdown-aside">
 Even if you've never explicitly added a buildpack to your Heroku app, you'll still have at least one.
 This is because when you push code to Heroku and it starts building, it will automatically look for an appropriate buildpack for the project's language (Ruby, Python, PHP, etc.) and add it.
-Read more about working with Heroku buildpacks <a class="markdown-link" href="https://devcenter.heroku.com/articles/buildpacks">here</a>.
+Read more about working with <a class="markdown-link" href="https://devcenter.heroku.com/articles/buildpacks">Heroku buildpacks</a>.
 </aside>

 ## Enable Dyno Metadata